 Permitted Development Rights

-Permitted Development Rights play a significant role when planning to build a shed.
+Permitted Development Rights play a significant role when planning to build a shed or another type of garden building.
 It grants homeowners certain privileges to carry out construction work without planning permission.
 Shed construction can often fall under these rights, but specific rules apply.

 To qualify for Permitted Development, the shed must meet certain criteria.
 This typically includes restrictions on size, height, and location.
-For instance, a single-story shed should not exceed 2.5 metres in height.
+For instance, a single-story shed should not have an eaves height about 2.5m or go over 4m total height.
 Moreover, it should not be placed forward of the principal elevation of the house.

 Please note that these rules can vary depending on the property’s location, design, and more.
 It’s advisable to check with your local planning authority.
 This can ensure your shed project complies with Permitted Development Rights.
 Understanding and adhering to these can save you time, effort, and potential complications.